 Download Excel freezing point depression curve for ice cream software

-Download Excel freezing point depression curve software for ice cream or gelato
+Download freezing point depression curve software for ice cream or gelato

-The need of product development technologists to construct freezing point depression curves for ice cream or gelato mixes has been discussed.
+The requirement of gelato and ice cream development technologists to construct freezing curves for ice cream or gelato mixes has been discussed.
 In particular knowledge of the concentration of frozen water at serving temperatures can be used to ensure that batches have acceptable hardness or scoopability.
-Additionally the mass of frozen ice present can be used to calculate resistance to heat shock.
+Additionally the mass of frozen ice present can be used to calculate resistance to heat shock, storage stability and susceptibility of packaging to deformation during storage and distribution.

 The formulas used to calculate FPD are locked in package 2 and there is no sucrose FPD calibration curve.